cary-rowen/NVDA-CustomSpeakTypedCharacters/readme.md

 This add-on allows customization of how NVDA speaks typed characters and words.
 Users can cycle through three modes for both: off, on, and only in editable controls.

+## Notes

+This feature has been integrated into NVDA core ([#17505](https://github.com/nvaccess/nvda/pull/17505)), and this add-on is no longer maintained.

 ## Features

 - Three modes for speaking typed characters and words: off, on, and only in editable controls.